-In 2009 he generously accepted our request to become the Medical Patron for the Angelman Syndrome of WA
+In 2009 he generously accepted our request to become the Medical Patron for the Angelman Syndrome Association of Western Australia

 Sue Meredith – Secretary

-Sue has 40 years’ experience working in Administrative roles in both private enterprise and Government agencies including the Supreme Court of WA, the CIB in WA, an Aboriginal Local Government office in an Aboriginal Community in the NT liaising with other Government agencies.
+Sue has 40 years’ experience working in Administrative roles in both private enterprise and Government agencies including the Supreme Court of WA, the CIB in WA, and in an Aboriginal Community in the NT liaising with other Government agencies.
 She held the position of Deputy Registrar of the Katherine Local Court for 10 years and also was the Registrar of the Katherine Local Court in an acting capacity.
-She has held Executive positions on School Councils, Sporting Clubs, the Caversham CWA, and a Board position at Valued Independent People (VIP ) – a provider of Post-School support options for people with Individualised Funding Packages.
+She has held Executive positions on School Councils, Sporting Clubs, the Caversham CWA, and a Board position at Valued Independent People (now Rocky Bay ) .
 Sue has held the State Secretary & Treasurers positions on the committee of the Angelman Syndrome Assn of WA since 2009.
-Sue is married and has an adult daughter, and a son in his 20’s who has Angelman Syndrome.
+Sue is married and has an adult daughter, and a son in his 30’s who has Angelman Syndrome.

 Fiona is a qualified Dental Nurse and worked 15 years in Private Practice before having children.
 She is married to Brad and Mum to four boys, Joel, Harrison who has Angelman Syndrome, Lachlan and Campbell.
 They have now purchased their our own business which Fiona manages to be able to be available to attend appointments and activities for their my children and the numerous doctor’s appointments that are now part of their lives.
 Harrison was diagnosed at 14 months old and is del+.
 He attends a school which is part of the Conductive Education Program.
 Fiona believe that Harrison’s development has benefited greatly from CE.
 She has been part of the ASAWA committee since the association began in 2007 and has found the support and friendships she has made to be very beneficial to her family.
 Fiona says that having Harrison and his happy nature in their lives has made them appreciate what is important in life.